Probesys/lotemplate/README.md

 ### image variables

-Add any image in the document, and put in the title of the alt text of the image (properties) '$' followed by the desired name ('$image' for example to add the image 'image')
+Add any image in the document, and put in the title of the alt text of the image (If your are using MsOffice you can use the Description field)
+(properties) '$' followed by the desired name ('$image' for example to add the image 'image')

 ### dynamic arrays